bmir-radx/metadata-evaluation-criteria/docs/index.md

 ## Completeness

 ### Overall Completeness
-- **Description**: Percentage of fields with a non-empty value.
+- **Description**: The percentage of all fields that contain a non-empty value.
-- **Notes/Examples**: Calculated for both Study Metadata and Data File Metadata.
-For instance, a metadata template with a total of 10 fields, where 3 fields have empty values, would have an overall completeness value of 70%.
+- **Example**: A metadata template with 10 fields, where 3 fields are empty, would have an overall completeness of 70% (7/10).

-### Completeness of Required Fields
+### Required Fields Completeness
-- **Description**: Percentage of required fields with a non-empty value.
+- **Description**: The percentage of required fields that contain a non-empty value.
-- **Notes/Examples**: The calculation is similar to Overall Completeness but applies exclusively to required fields.
+- **Example**: A metadata template with 10 fields, 4 of which are required.
+If all 4 required fields are filled, the required fields completeness is 100% (4/4).

-### Completeness of Recommended Fields
+### Recommended Fields Completeness
-- **Description**: Percentage of recommended fields with a non-empty value.
+- **Description**: The percentage of recommended fields that contain a non-empty value.
-- **Notes/Examples**: The calculation is similar to Overall Completeness but applies exclusively to recommended fields.
+- **Example**: A metadata template with 10 fields, 4 of which are recommended.
+If 3 recommended fields are filled, the recommended fields completeness is 75% (3/4).

-### Completeness of Optional Fields
+### Optional Fields Completeness
-- **Description**: Percentage of optional fields with a non-empty value.
+- **Description**: The percentage of optional fields that contain a non-empty value.
-- **Notes/Examples**: The calculation is similar to Overall Completeness but applies exclusively to optional fields.
+- **Example**: A metadata template with 10 fields, 2 of which are optional.
+If 1 optional field is filled, the optional fields completeness is 50% (1/2).

 ## Consistency

 ### Associated Metadata Consistency
-- **Description**: Metadata associated with each other should be internally consistent.
+- **Description**: Metadata fields that are logically related should be internally consistent.
-- **Notes/Examples**: For example, in the RADx Data Hub, the fields Estimated Cohort Size and Cohort Size Range should align, reflecting the same cohort size.
-Similarly, Full Name should be consistent with Given Name and Family Name.
+- **Example**: In the RADx Data Hub, the fields `Estimated Cohort Size` and `Cohort Size Range` should reflect the same cohort size.
+Similarly, `Full Name` should be consistent with `Given Name` and `Family Name`.

+### Overlapped Metadata Consistency
+- **Description**: Metadata fields containing overlapping information should be aligned in meaning and value.
+- **Example**: In the RADx Data Hub, if the `Acknowledgment Statement` mentions a supporting NIH institution or center, it should align with the `NIH Institute/Center` field in the same study metadata instance.

+### Cross-instance Metadata Consistency
+- **Description**: Common fields shared between study-level and data file-level metadata should have consistent values.
+- **Example**: If both the study-level and data file-level metadata include the `Study Name`, the value should be identical in both instances.

+## Accuracy

+### External Reference Accuracy
+- **Description**: Validates that metadata fields referencing external systems (e.g., NIH RePORTER, funding sources) accurately reflect the information found in those authoritative sources.
+- **Example**: Cross-checked against NIH RePORTER using provided `NIH Grant or Contract Number(s)` information to ensure alignment of `NIH Institute/Center` and `Funding Opportunity Announcement (FOA) Number` metadata.

+### Linked Resource Accuracy
+- **Description**: Ensures that URLs provided in metadata resolve to the correct and intended external resource, accurately representing the associated study or content.
+- **Example**: Verified that `ClinicalTrials.gov URLs` point to the corresponding study.

+## Validity

+### File Format Validity
+- **Description**: Validates that the uploaded file is a well-formed and syntactically correct JSON file.
+- **Example**: A file that includes an unexpected trailing comma or unmatched brackets will fail this check.

+### Schema Validity
+- **Description**: Verifies that the JSON structure aligns with the defined CEDAR template.
+- **Example**: A JSON file missing required fields like `fileName` or `fileType` will not conform to the schema.

+### Value Constraint Validity
+- **Description**: Ensures that metadata conforms to the constraints specified in the CEDAR template, such as allowed controlled terms, formats, data types, and required patterns.
+- **Example**: A field like `Subjects`, constrained to controlled terms from an ontology (e.g., MeSH), must use valid concept labels such as *COVID-19*.
+Free-text variations like *covid-19* are not accepted, as they do not match the standardized ontology term.

+## Accessibility

+### Link Accessibility
+- **Description**: Evaluates whether all link-type fields are accessible and resolve to valid, publicly reachable web pages.
+- **Example**: Fields such as `Study Website URL`, `ClinicalTrials.gov URL`, `Publication URLs`, `Funding Opportunity Announcement (FOA) URL`, and `RAPIDS Link` are tested to ensure they are not broken and point to the intended resources.

+## Uniqueness

+### Metadata Instance Uniqueness
+- **Description**: Ensures that each metadata instance is uniquely identifiable and not duplicated within the dataset or metadata repository.
+- **Example**: Two instances with the same combination of `Study ID`, `Data File Name`, and `Version` would violate uniqueness.
+Each metadata instance should have a distinct identifier or a unique combination of key fields to prevent duplication.

+## Linguistic Quality

+### Text Formatting Consistency
+- **Description**: Evaluates the consistency and cleanliness of text formatting.
+- **Example**: The presence of unnecessary spaces, inconsistent use of line breaks, or other visual irregularities that affect readability.

+### Grammatical Correctness
+- **Description**: Ensures that text adheres to proper grammatical rules, improving clarity, professionalism, and readability.
+- **Example**: A sentence like `"The study include data from 2020"` should be corrected to `"The study includes data from 2020"`.

+### Spelling Accuracy
+- **Description**: Detects and corrects spelling errors to maintain lexical precision and avoid ambiguity.
+- **Example**: A value like `"diabtes"` should be corrected to `"diabetes"`.

+### Punctuation Accuracy
+- **Description**: Identifies missing or incorrect punctuation marks to ensure sentence completeness and proper structure.
+- **Example**: A sentence like `"This study investigates heart disease"` may require a period: `"This study investigates heart disease."`